dermi1002/lbp_popit-color-generator/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, you can open the GUI program:
+Then, for the time being, you can open a window of the GUI program:
 ```
-python main.py
+python window_lbp2.py
 ```
 If done correctly, you'll end up with this: